Jim Lovell: Gemini 7

 Lovell was selected as backup pilot for Gemini 4, which was officially announced on July 29, 1964.
 It put him in position for his first space flight three missions later, as pilot of Gemini 7 with command pilot Frank Borman, under a rotation system devised by Slayton.
 Borman was a USAF officer, and Lovell had first met him during the evaluation process for astronaut selection.
 Their selection for the Gemini 7 mission was officially announced on July 1, 1965, along with that of Edward White and Michael Collins as their backup crew.

 Like all Gemini missions, it was part of the preparations for Apollo.
 The flight's objective was to evaluate the effects on the crew and spacecraft from fourteen days in orbit, this being sufficiently long for any possible Moon mission, and would therefore enable doctors to evaluate the medical aspects of such a flight.
-Whereas the Gemini 6 mission preceding it was to demonstrate techniques for space rendezvous, likewise critical requirement of Apollo.
+The Gemini 6 mission preceding it was to demonstrate techniques for space rendezvous, also a critical requirement for Apollo.
 These techniques had been worked out by Dean F. Grimm and Buzz Aldrin, who had written his doctoral thesis on the subject.

 The Gemini 6 mission, which was commanded by Schirra with Tom Stafford as pilot, had a serious setback on October 15, 1965, when the Agena target vehicle that Gemini 6 was supposed to rendezvous with exploded soon after takeoff.
 Lovell was present at the Launch Control Center at Cape Kennedy when this occurred.
 Officials from McDonnell, the manufacturer of the Gemini spacecraft, then raised the possibility of a rendezvous between Gemini 6 and Gemini 7 during the two weeks while Gemini 7 was in orbit.
 The only change to the latter's flight plan this required was to circularize its orbit to match that intended for the Agena target vehicle.
 Borman rejected a proposal by Schirra that Lovell and Stafford exchange places, on the grounds that it was hazardous and likely to jeopardize the fourteen-day mission objective through loss of oxygen.

 In planning the mission, it was decided that both astronauts would sleep at the same time and observe the same work periods, one in the morning and one in the afternoon.
 Experiments were not scheduled, but fitted in when time allowed.
 Of the twenty experiments, eight were medical, aimed at gathering data about the effects of long-duration space flight.
-Of the rest, four were tests of spacecraft systems, five involved radiometry or navigation, and three involved photography and observation, To save space, the G5C space suit was designed that incorporated a soft hood instead of a helmet and zippers instead of a neck ring.
+Of the rest, four were tests of spacecraft systems, five involved radiometry or navigation, and three involved photography and observation, To save space, the G5C spacesuit was designed to incorporate a soft hood instead of a helmet and zippers instead of a neck ring.
 It weighed a third less than the standard Gemini space suit and could be stowed more easily.